ashelkovnykov/offline-wallet-generator/README.md

 docker build --build-arg OUTPUT_DIR=/app/output -t wallet-generator .
 ```

-**Important**: Always use absolute paths with Docker (paths that begin with `/`).
-The output directory inside the container must match the path used in your volume mount.
-For example, if you mount `-v /host/path:/app/output`, then set `-e OUTPUT_DIR=/app/output` or use `-o /app/output`.
+**Important**: The path you specify with OUTPUT_DIR or -o should match the container path in your volume mount.
+For example, if your volume mount is `-v /host/path:/app/output`, then you should use `-e OUTPUT_DIR=/app/output` or `-o /app/output`.
+This ensures the files are saved where you expect them to be on your host machine.

-Note that if you specify an output directory both via environment variable and command-line argument, the command-line argument takes precedence.
+If both the environment variable and command-line argument are specified, the command-line argument takes precedence.

 ### Released Build